 You will notice that all of these examples use superhero comics given their prevalence in pop culture and their business and artistic practice of copying what is popular.
 But this type of behavior also happens in the music industry and Burton Cummings provides an outstanding example below:

-Burton Cummings takes a song and changes the lyrics to fit a new theme.
-That is a mashup.
-When Burton pretended to sing like Gordon Lightfoot.
-One of my favorite examples of a layered Character Mashup in music is when Burton Cummings propositioned a theory impersonated the singing style of Gordon Lightfoot who was a fan of Rod Stewart’s song Maggie May.
-There are three layers of mashup in this amazing performance! of the inherent playfulness and humor of this is captured in this amazing Mashup and Tribute Crossover.
+Burton Cummings does a mashup when he pretends to sing like Gordon Lightfoot.
+But he doesn’t just imitate Lightfoot, he goes an additional layer by impersonating Gordon Lightfoot as a fan of Rod Stewart’s song Maggie May.
+There are three layers of mashup in this amazing performance!
+It’s a wonder to behold the playfulness and humor of this amazing Mashup and Tribute Crossover.

-I’ll be posting Crossover images and examples on this blog but also at the’The Crossover Zone’ Fandom over at Fandomnaut.
+I’ll be posting Crossover images and examples on this blog but also at ‘The Crossover Zone’ Fandom over at Fandomnaut.